Chief Warrant Officer Russell T. Crawford (c. 1904–1945)

 Corporal Crawford transferred in grade to Company “F,” 24th Infantry Regiment on February 11, 1925, but was reduced back to private in June 1926.
 He was discharged at the end of his term of service on November 5, 1926.

 Private Crawford reenlisted in the U.S. Army on July 30, 1927, and joined Company “E,” 24th Infantry Regiment.
 Private Crawford transferred to Service Company, 24th Infantry Regiment on January 11, 1930.
 Private Crawford was discharged at the end of his term of service on July 29, 1930.
-Private Crawford reenlisted the following day and joined Company “E,” 24th Infantry Regiment.
+He reenlisted the following day and joined Company “E,” 24th Infantry Regiment.
 He remained with that company for the entire three-year enlistment.
 After reenlisting, Private Crawford rejoined Company “E,” 24th Infantry on July 30, 1933.
+The Columbus Ledger reported that Crawford was among a group of enlisted men scheduled to begin a communications course at The Infantry School, Fort Benning, Georgia, beginning on March 4, 1935.
 Private Crawford transferred to Headquarters Company, 24th Infantry Regiment on September 1, 1935.

 Crawford was promoted two grades to corporal in July 1936.
 Corporal Crawford went on detached service at Camp F-16 in Wiggins, Mississippi, on July 1, 1938, but rejoined his old unit on August 17, 1938.
 Corporal Crawford reenlisted on July 30, 1939.
 Corporal Crawford was still in Headquarters Company, 24th Infantry Regiment as of December 31, 1939.